biophil/pocket/README.md

 `["node1:8092","node2:8092"]...`

 Populating the database from scratch on public nodes may take months, since you have to scan the entire blockchain block-by-block.
 To alleviate this, a snapshot is provided of the Pocket database immediately preceding Genesis in the file `db_pregenesis.json`.
-To use this snapshot, use the second of these startup options the first time you run `blockchain_reader.py` after editing config:
+To use this snapshot, use the third of these startup options the first time you run `blockchain_reader.py` after editing config:

 There are 3 startup options, passed as arguments to `blockchain_reader.py`:
 - `normal`: Starts parsing the Steem blockchain right where you last left off.
 If this is the first time you've run your bot, this will start at Steem block 1.